Cognitive impairment: Screening

 Screening for cognitive impairment in those over the age of 65 without symptoms is of unclear benefit versus harm as of 2020.
 In a large population-based cohort study included 579,710 66-year-old adults who were followed for a total of 3,870,293 person-years (average 6.68 ± 1.33 years per person), subjective cognitive decline was significantly associated with an increased risk of subsequent dementia.

+In addition to a series of cognitive tests, general practitioner physicians often also rely on clinical judgement for diagnosing cognitive impairment.
+Clinical judgement is ideal when paired with additional tests that permit the medical professional to confirm the diagnosis or confirm the absence of a diagnosis.
+Clinical judgement in these cases may also help inform the choice in additional tests.

 Treatment

-Older people with cognitive impairment appear to improve somewhat with light therapy.

-Other findings
+Deciding on an appropriate treatment for people with cognitive decline takes clinical judgement based on the diagnosis (the specific cognitive problem), the person's symptoms, other patient factors including expectations and the person's own ideas, and previous approaches to helping the person.

+Prognosis

+When a person's level of cognition declines, it is often harder to live in an independent setting.
+Some people may have trouble taking care of themselves and the burden on the people caring for them can increase.
+Some people require supportive healthcare and, in some cases, institutionalization.

+Research

+The role of light therapy for treating people with cognitive impairment or dementia is not fully understood.

 Although one would expect cognitive decline to have major effects on job performance, it seems that there is little to no correlation of health with job performance.
 With the exception of cognitive-dependent jobs such as air-traffic controller, professional athlete, or other elite jobs, age does not seem to impact one's job performance.
 This obviously conflicts with cognitive tests given, so the matter has been researched further.

 One possible reason for this conclusion is the rare need for a person to perform at their maximum.
 There is a difference between typical functioning, that is – the normal level of functioning for daily life, and maximal functioning, that is – what cognitive tests observe as our maximum level of functioning.
 As the maximum cognitive ability that we are able to achieve decreases, it may not actually affect our daily lives, which only require the normal level.

 Some studies have indicated that childhood hunger might have a protective effect on cognitive decline.
 One possible explanation is that the onset of age-related changes in the body can be delayed by calorie restriction.
 Another possible explanation is the selective survival effect, as the study participants who had a childhood with hunger tend to be the healthiest of their era.